Pyomo/pyomo/doc/OnlineDocs/library_reference/contrib.rst

 =========================

-Pyomo includes a variety of additional features and functionality provided by thiry parties through the ``pyomo.contrib`` package.
+Pyomo includes a variety of additional features and functionality provided by third parties through the ``pyomo.contrib`` package.
 This package includes both contributions included with the main Pyomo distribution and wrappers for third-party packages that must be installed separately.